bashiransari/Restract/readme.md

 ## Using DI in intercetors and ParamterValueResolvers

-RestClientProxy uses an internal service(ITypeActivator) for activating Intercetors and ParamterValueResolvers.
+Restract uses an internal service(ITypeActivator) for activating Intercetors and ParamterValueResolvers.
 You can replace this service with your own version by using RectClientFactory.UerTypeActivator() extension method.
 This way you can use your own DI (Autofac, Ninject, AspnetCoreDI, ...) to activate the type.

 ### Asp.net core sample